GonzaloAllenPerez444/cse15l-lab-reports/blogpost.md

 ***

-Now put in your __RESET__ password and submit; You could be met with a little warning, feel free to just write “yes” and hit enter.
+Now put in your __RESET__ password and submit; You could be met with a little warning, feel free to just write `yes` and hit enter.
 And Now as those Hackers in movies say, _"We’re In!”_ Congrats!
 Down below is what the bottom of your screen should look like:

 ***